 These connections are protected by military-grade encryption and an automatic kill switch.
 Your privacy is also well-covered with this provider thanks to its total no-logs policy and acceptance of Bitcoin as a payment option.

-Windows, macOS, Android, Android TV, Amazon Fire TV and iOS device users will be able to protect their device thanks to CyberGhost’s comprehensive app support.
+Android, Android TV, iOS, macOS, Linux, Windows, and Amazon Fire users will be able to protect their device thanks to CyberGhost’s comprehensive app support.
 Protecting your browser sessions is easy, as the provider also offers Chrome and Firefox extensions.

 Up to 7 devices can be connected to CyberGhost’s servers simultaneously on a single account.
 You can also protect all of your connected devices via a single access point by using the service with your router.

 Customer support from this provider is top-notch, with 24/7 live support chat, a trouble ticket tracking system and searchable troubleshooting guides.